 The Medicare Part D Standard Benefit is CMS's standardized Part D benefit structure.

 The Part D Standard Benefit is amended each year by CMS.

 All plans offering Part D coverage must assure that their plans offer, at minimum, the standard Part D benefit.

-Most plans offering Part D coverage have plan options that exceed the minimum coverage set by CMS.
-For 2023, the Medicare Part D Standard Benefit is:
+For 2024, the Medicare Part D Standard Benefit is:

-- Deductible \$505 - Coinsurance 25% on all drugs after deductible is met, up to the Initial Coverage limit - Initial Coverage Limit \$4,660 25% coinsurance on generic drugs and brand name drugs in coverage gap - Out-Of-Pocket Cost Threshold \$7400 once this has been reached, coinsurance for generic drugs will be \$4.15 or 5%, whichever is greater, brand names will be \$10.35 or 5%, whichever is greater.
+- Deductible \$545 - Coinsurance 25% on all drugs after deductible is met, up to the Initial Coverage limit - Initial Coverage Limit \$5,030 25% coinsurance on generic drugs and brand name drugs in coverage gap - Out-Of-Pocket Cost Threshold \$8,000 once this has been reached cost sharing for Part D drugs will be eliminated